awsdocs/aws-php-developers-guide/doc_source/getting-started_installation.rst

 Add autoloader to your php scripts
 ----------------------------------

-To utilize the |sdk-php| in your scripts, add a requirement for the composer autoloader.
+To utilize the |sdk-php| in your scripts, include the autoloader in your scripts, as follows.

    .. code-block:: php